 12:30 – Lunch and group picture in the chow hall

-1:30 – Final session in the chapel
+1:30 – Final session – Chapel Followed by Small Group Session in Cabins

 * All camp clean up